 Life can be complex.
-As humans, we’re affected by millions of pressing obstacles and influenced by varying information and mindsets.
-We become so clouded by information that each day we feel outnumbered by the racing thoughts in our heads as we try to uncover answers.
-We navigate through the loudness of life and often feel overwhelmed, and in turn, we rely on distractions to keep our internal chatter at bay.
+As humans, we are affected by millions of pressing obstacles and influenced by varying information and mindsets.
+We become so clouded by information that each day, we feel outnumbered by the racing thoughts in our heads as we try to uncover answers.
+We navigate through the loudness of life and often feel overwhelmed.
+In turn, we rely on distractions to keep our internal chatter at bay.
 Over time, however, the stress we face with life’s busyness always finds its way to the surface.
 Then it often clouds our decision-making skills, health and happiness.
 That’s where meditation comes in.

 One type of meditation focuses on mindfulness, or the state of being present in a current moment.
 Through different studies, mindfulness practices have been found to improve sleep quality, ADHD symptoms, reduce loneliness and target stress reduction, which is linked to many leading causes of death.
 It has also been related to reducing depression, anxiety and pain.

 A study conducted by UCLA has shown that meditation “might slow the age-related loss of gray matter in the brain.”
 As the brain’s size begins to wither from the process of aging, it can start to lose some functional and cognitive abilities.
 The study indicated promising evidence that through the simple practice of meditation, we could support the preservation of our brain and mind.
 A growing amount of evidence also suggests that meditation can be helpful in reducing menopausal symptoms.

 For many people, meditation means sitting still for a long period of time and chanting.
 Meditation encompasses many other aspects like mindfulness, compassion and focused attention.
 Those who practice personalize their meditation in a way that suits them best.
 Do you enjoy hiking or being in touch with nature?
 You won’t have to sacrifice your love of the outdoors in order to make time for meditation.
 Take your meditation outside!